Wscats/omi-snippets/README.md

 In a nutshell, the combination of webpack and `omil` gives you a modern, flexible and extremely powerful front-end workflow for authoring Omi.js applications.

+# Cooperate With Sass

+Automatically compiles sass/scss files to .css saving.
+You may also quickly compile sass/scss files in your project.

 # Code Snippets